zalando-incubator/react-automatic-width/README.md

 </AutoWidth>
 ~~~

-**Here, give a direct statement about the project: react-automatic-width is an [UMD](https://github.com/umdjs/umd) module that works out-of-the-box and accepts any property you throw at it.
-This way, you can use classes and media queries for the autowidth container.
-It works by attaching a listener to (*a*, or *the*?) `resize` event of `window`.
+**Here, give a direct statement about the project: react-automatic-width is an [UMD](https://github.com/umdjs/umd) module that automatically sets `width` property on child components.
+It works out-of-the-box and accepts any property you throw at it.
+This way, you can use classes and media queries for the autowidth container.**

+**react-automatic-width does its job by attaching a listener to (*a*, or *the*?) `resize` event of `window`.
 In it, the component reads the current width of its DOM node and sets this as the `width` property on its children.**

 **Some questions: Is this project like anything else out there?
 If not, say that.
 If yes: Does it do something better/different/faster/simpler?
 What is it like, and what is it not like (here, you want to preemptively respond to "yeah, but isn't this like ...?" questions); what is it especially good for? who is your target audience?**